WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness: Contribution: Methodology System Design

 To train our network, we follow a method similar to \cite{gasparino2022wayfast}, with the difference that instead of projecting the navigated path to the image, we directly sample map values using a differentiable bi-linear interpolation sampling operation.
-Such operation simplifies the path projection, and therefore, we do not need to define the thickness of the path as in WayFAST \cite{gasparino2022wayfast}.
-Similar to \cite{gasparino2022wayfast}, we use a label distribution smoothing technique to more heavily weight data from failures, based on the approach shown in \cite{yang2021delving}.
+Such operation simplifies the path projection, and therefore, avoids the necessity of defining the thickness of the path as in WayFAST \cite{gasparino2022wayfast}.
+Similar to \cite{gasparino2022wayfast}, we use a label distribution smoothing technique to balance the training labels according to their frequency of occurrence, based on the approach shown in \cite{yang2021delving}.
 Since our training data is sparse due to the sparse sampling of traversability values, we use the depth measurements from the depth image to stabilize the training.
-The idea is to drive the output of the first image encoder to be a distribution of depth values that are near the estimated ones while giving a dense depth prediction, since the camera's depth is not always complete.
-From our experiments, this method demonstrated better training stability and a faster convergence of the results.
+The idea is to drive the output of the first image encoder to be a distribution of depth values that are near the estimated ones while giving a dense depth prediction since the camera's depth is noisy and not always complete.
+This method demonstrated better training stability and faster convergence according to our experiments.

 To avoid overconfidence in the camera's depth estimation modality, we use a dropout in the depth modality (second branch that fuses visual information with a 3D voxel created from the depth image).
 During training, the depth modality is zeroed out with a probability of 30\%, to force the network to learn from the colored visual information.
 Therefore, the final training loss is defined as